smartface/contxjs/README.md

 }
 ```

-TODO: Add example
-TODO: Describe Directive rule

-#### Creating Runtime Rules
-TODO: Creating Run-time Rules

 ## Styling Conventions and Best Practices
-We assumes you know that what The [BEM](http://getbem.com/) convention is.
-As a summary, according to the [BEM](http://getbem.com/), pages are built with Blocks, Blocks are built with Elements and another Blocks.
-And Elements and Blocks have Modifiers that are using to manipulate their display properties.
+We assume that you know what [BEM](http://getbem.com/) convention is.
+As a summary, according to [BEM](http://getbem.com/), pages are built with blocks, blocks are built with elements and another blocks.
+Elements and blocks have modifiers that are used to manipulate their display properties.

-In order to imply which one is for the blocks we can use "\__" or "\_" and for the elements we can use "\__" or "\_" and for the modifiers we can use "\--" or "\-".
+For the blocks we can use "\__" or "\_" and for the elements we can use "\__" or "\_" and for the modifiers we can use "\--" or "\-".

 For example:
 In the CSS